There’s a line “do not obey” within the famous Curtis Mayfield song “Move On Up” (from his 1970 debut album Curtis).

 Another story, this time from Minneapolis, is how Jewish gangsters violently attacked any German “Silver Shirt” militia (Nazi) rally, calling it a “patriotic duty as Americans” to shut-down pro-Hitler influence operations.

 Berman learned that Silver Shirts were mounting a rally at a nearby Elks’ Lodge.
 When the Nazi leader called for all the “Jew bastards” in the city to be expelled, or worse, Berman and his associates burst in to the room and started cracking heads.
 After ten minutes, they had emptied the hall.
 His suit covered in blood, Berman took the microphone and announced, “This is a warning.
 Anybody who says anything against Jews gets the same treatment.
 Only next time it will be worse.”
 After Berman broke up two more rallies, there were no more public Silver Shirt meetings in Minneapolis.

-Totally defeated on the streets the Silver Shirt members then became the Minneapolis Police Department (MPD) to gain an unfair advantage over their targets, but that’s a blog post for another day.
+Totally defeated on the streets the Silver Shirt members then became the Minneapolis Police Department (MPD) to gain an unfair advantage over their targets (the city in conspiracy with the mob), but that’s a blog post for another day.

 Gangs typically dissipated as they become assimilated by mainstream opportunities (upward mobility) in America (even a catholic has been elected President).
 However America has such high levels of continued oppression of blacks (1950s White House urban renewal was encoded race warfare) it is no wonder black gangs have lingered.

 See the film “Rubble Kings” for an excellent look at the socio-economics of how and why New York gangs were formed in the 1960s and what helped them dissipate in the Bronx.
 Hint: upward mobility through opportunities in music and art, the foundations of today’s rap and hip-hop markets.